micheal-earl/mikes-program-blog/_posts/2018-07-08-Nostalgia.markdown

 categories: whimsical
 ---

 Writing has always been a difficult beast for me.
 Every time I sit down to write something, I just fail to  bring anything _substantial_ to mind.
-I do not live a fanciful life of amazing adventure but, rather, a fanciful life of mediocre adventure.
+I don't live a fanciful life of tantalizing adventure but, rather, a fanciful life of mediocre preservation.

 Every time I come back to trying to write on my blog, my eyes are drawn to my first post: "I'm still alive".
 Ironic, because that is not actually my first post.
 My first two posts were deleted by me when I wrote "I'm still alive."
 Perhaps I thought that I could just retcon those posts out of my life.